prasannax1/starships/README.md

 When separated this becomes a sort of super-*Vulture Class* to face any threat while the rest of the *Exodus* retreats to safety.

-## Pioneer Class
+## Photon Class

 ![Explorer Ship](explorer.png)

-Pioneer Class Light Explorer/Scout
+Photon Class Light Explorer/Scout

 ### Stats